syncfusion-content/wpf-docs/wpf/Scheduler/LoadOnDemand.md

 documentation: ug
 ---
 # Load On Demand in WPF Scheduler (SfScheduler)
-The scheduler supports to loading appointment on-demand with loading indicator and it improves the loading performance when you have appointments range for multiple years.
+The scheduler supports to loading appointment on demand with loading indicator and it improves the loading performance when you have appointments range for multiple years.

 ![Load on-demand in WPF Scheduler](LoadOnDemand_Images/LoadOnDemand.gif)